haimengzhang/message-queue-service-rabbitmq-postgres/README.md

   ```
 Increase docker desktop RAM limit if you get resource limited error.

-Then, connect to the Docker client to minikube:
+Then, connect the Docker client to minikube:
 ```
   minikube docker-env
 ```